aflin/rampart_docs/source/rampart-sql.rst

         be an empty array as if ``"novars"`` was set.

       * ``"object"``: An :green:`Array` of :green:`Objects`.
 Each
-        :green:`Array` member  correspond to each row fetched.
-Each :green:`Object` has its property names (keys) set the names of the corresponding column and its values set to the field value of the corresponding row for the named column.
+        :green:`Array` member  corresponds to each row fetched.
+Each :green:`Object` has its property names (keys) set to the names of the corresponding column and its values set to the field value of the corresponding row for the named column.